 - Potluck – meaning the dish can be made ahead and transported, with a few tips for reheating and serving where needed.

-- Make-ahead – as this is critical for larger group gatherings.
-I try to make as much as possible ahead of time to reduce the stress.
+- Make-ahead – as this is critical for larger group gatherings and to reduce the stress.

 - Under 30 minutes – because who doesn’t want a few things that can be made quickly?

 - Gift or Lootbag appropriate – if I have the energy, I like to give out loot bags at the end when I host.